Recently Viewed Topics

 syslog servers.
 These messages include any message received from any client.

-syslog server.
 The actual syslog service is not used to forward the messages.
 All packet generation is handled by the lced process.

 The format of each entry into the Syslog Forwarding section is

 IP:port,exclude-header as shown below.
 The IP is the address of the